-• One to four Data Mover enclosures with the first Data Mover enclosure having two Data Movers and the remaining three Data Mover enclosures having from two to six Data Movers for a total of 8 Data Movers.
+One to two Data Mover enclosures with first Data Mover enclosure having two Data Movers and the second having from one to two Data Movers5.
 Each Data Mover consists of:

-3. The two-port 10-Gb/s and FCoE I/O modules can also use active twinaxial (Twinax) cables.
+^{4.} The two-port 10-Gb/s and FCoE I/O modules can also use active twinaxial (Twinax) cables.
 Twinax is a type of cable similar to coax, but with two inner conductors instead of one.
 These cables will be supplied in lieu of the SFP+ when so ordered.